Back to Freepik Calendar

 USA

 Teachers’ Day in the USA.
 The history of Teachers’ Day began in Arkansas.
-A teacher, Mattye Whyte Woodridge, wrote letters to different politics and educational leaders in 1944.
+A teacher, Mattye Whyte Woodridge, wrote letters to different political and educational leaders in 1944.
 Her aim was to establish a day to appreciate educators.
-One of the leaders she wrote to was Eleanor Roosevelt: she urged the 81st Congress to declare a National Teachers’ Day.
-During the 1970s, the National Education Association, the Kansas and the Indiana State Boards of Educations persuaded the Congress to make Teachers’ Day a national holiday.
+One of the leaders she wrote to was Eleanor Roosevelt, urging the 81st Congress to declare a National Teachers’ Day.
+During the 1970s, the National Education Association, the Kansas and the Indiana State Boards of Education persuaded Congress to make Teachers’ Day a national holiday.
 March 7 was the chosen date.
 Later on, in 1984, they pushed the date of National Teacher Day to the first Tuesday of May, which triggered the creation of National Teacher Appreciation Week.
-Just one year later, the NEA (National Education Association) changed it again and made the first Tuesday of May the National Teacher Day.
+Just one year later, the National Education Association (NEA) changed it again and made the first Tuesday of May the National Teacher Day.

 India

-Dr Sarvepalli Radhakrishnan and his important contributions.
-Dr Sarvepalli Radhakrishnan was a very important teacher, writer, president, and scholar that was key for establishing a national Teachers’ Day in India.
-Dr Radhakrishnan was already president in 1962.
+In India, Dr. Sarvepalli Radhakrishnan and his important contributions are celebrated.
+Dr. Sarvepalli Radhakrishnan was a very important teacher, writer, president, and scholar who was key for establishing a national Teachers’ Day in India.
+Dr. Radhakrishnan was already president in 1962.
 In that year, some of his students and friends requested to celebrate Radhakrishna’s birthday on October 5.
 Instead of agreeing to this, he suggested celebrating Teachers’ Day that day.
 It was the beginning of this yearly tradition.
-The Indian celebration of Teachers’ Day comprises different competitions: singing, dance, poetry… Apart from that, students also prepare other activities and games to entertain their teachers.
-Another key part of the celebration is giving Teachers’ Day gifts to the students’ favorite teachers: flowers, handmade crafts, sweets, chocolate, or cards, for example.
+The Indian celebration of Teachers’ Day comprises different competitions such as singing, dancing, and poetry.
+Apart from that, students also prepare other activities and games to entertain their teachers.
+Another key part of the celebration involves students giving Teachers’ Day gifts to their favorite teachers, such as flowers, handmade crafts, sweets, chocolate, or cards.

 China

-Teachers’ Day in China: Confucius’ birthday and a powerful letter.
-The first attempts to establish a Teachers’ Day in China took place in the 30s: it was proposed by some teachers, choosing June 6 as the perfect date for doing so.
-It was celebrated, unofficially, until 1949 (the year of the foundation of the People’s Republic).
+In China, Teachers' Day is celebrated on Confucius’ birthday and is marked with a powerful letter.
+The first attempts to establish a Teachers’ Day in China took place in the 1930s when it was proposed by some teachers, who chose June 6 as the perfect date for doing so.
+It was celebrated unofficially until 1949, the year of the founding of the People’s Republic.
 In 1939 and 2013, some people suggested changing the date to coincide with Confucius’ birthday on September 28, due to his important role as a teacher.
 September 28 was not a very suitable date for schools, so they decided to push it to September 10.
-There is another version of the story that involves a bright student called Wang Zikun.
+There is another version of the story that involves a bright student named Wang Zikun.
 When he was a kid, a new teacher came to his small village.
-This educator introduced modern teaching techniques, so Wang Zikun was able to study Math at Wuhan and Peking Universities, and he later earned a doctorate in Moscow.
-He was so thankful for the techniques of his school teacher that he decided to send a letter to the Beijing Evening News proposing a national day to honor educators… And he succeeded!
+This educator introduced modern teaching techniques, so Wang Zikun was able to study Math at Wuhan and Peking Universities, and later earned a doctorate in Moscow.
+He was so thankful for the techniques of his school teacher that he decided to send a letter to the Beijing Evening News proposing a national day to honor educators… and he succeeded!

 Mexico